 WorldCereal © WorldCereal project

-The OpenSource WorldCereal system will be able to 1) Create local to global annual cropland extent maps at 10 m resolution, 2) Update the crop maps on a seasonal basis, 3) Differentiate between actively irrigated and rainfed fields, 4) Produce global maps of maize and wheat.
+The OpenSource WorldCereal system created a local to global annual cropland extent maps at 10 m resolution during its first phase, with the possibility of these being updated a seasonal basis differentiating between actively irrigated and rainfed fields, but also including global maps of maize and wheat.

 WorldCereal is a global R&D challenge aiming to engage the global agricultural community to achieve optimal results.
 The system is built upon existing initiatives on e.g in situ data collection and sharing, algorithm development, IT infrastructures and best practices.